 - Dish Racks: You will need racks for your dishes to sit on while they run through the machine.
 You can choose from sheet pan, peg, combination, and 36 compartment racks.
 If you decide to get a 36 compartment rack, it comes in 3 various heights: 41⁄8, 55⁄8, or 7 in.

-Dishwasher, conveyor type, high or low temperature sanitizing, single tank design, adjustable conveyor speed, approximately (225) racks/hour capacity (0.68 gallons per rack), 25"H clearance through machine, stainless steel construction, electric or steam tank heat, vent fan control, cETLus, NSF
+Dishwasher, conveyor type, high temperature sanitizing, single tank design, adjustable conveyor speed, approximately (225) racks/hour capacity (0.68 gallons per rack), 25"H clearance through machine, stainless steel construction, electric tank heat, vent fan control, cETLus, NSF

 *The warranty will not be honored for residential or non-commercial use of any Commercial Equipment.